cysouw/diathesis/text/c08_infinitive.md

 ### [ N | – ] *lassen + Infinitiv* Reflexive impersonal + manner adverbial {#sec:infinitive-lassen-reflexive-intransitive}

-When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen + sich + Infinitiv* leads to an impersonal construction removing the nominative subject [@next b].
-This construction obligatorily needs an adverbial phrase expressing an evaluation.
+When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen + Infinitiv* leads to an impersonal construction removing the nominative subject [@next b].
+This construction obligatorily needs a reflexive pronoun and an adverbial phrase expressing an evaluation.
 The expected valency-simulating pronoun *es* is typically present, but it seems also possible to leave it out.
 The conditioning of the presence or absence of *es* needs more investigation [@kunze1996: 649].
 Semantically, this diatheses seems to add an epistemic notion of possibility to the meaning of the verb.

 ::: ex
 a.
 Ich arbeite zuhause.
 b.
 Zuhause lässt (es) sich gut arbeiten.
 :::

 This diathesis *lassen + sich + Infiniv + Adverbial* is structurally a stack of two constructions (see [@sec:intro-stacking] for the notion 'stack').
 It combines an impersonal reflexive with adverbial [@next a], see [@sec:adverbial-reflexive-drop], and a *lassen + Infinitiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
-However, the resulting combination of these two is semantically not transparent.
+However, the resulting combination of these two diatheses is semantically not transparent.
 The *lassen + Infinitiv* diatheses has two different interpretations, a causative [@next c] and a permissive [@next d].
 Neither of these interpretations leads to the combined meaning of *lassen + sich + Infiniv + Adverbial* as in [@last b].
 For that reason I consider this combination to be a separate grammaticalised diathesis, i.e. a ~~fixed stack~~.

 ::: ex
 a.
 Zuhause arbeitet es sich gut.